polyrhythm-project/new-polyrhythm-project-website/index.md

 					<img class="card-img-top card-img-bottom mb-3" src="assets/img/project-resources-2.jpg" alt="about">
 					<div class="card-body p-0">
 						<div class="category mb-2">ABOUT</div>
-						<a class="text-decoration-none link-dark stretched-link" href="#" role="button"><h3 class="card-title mb-3">This project seeks to deepen our understanding of the human experience of complex musical rhythms by examining “polyrhythm,” the superposition of contrasting rhythms that cannot be easily mapped on a single metric framework.</h3></a>
+						<a class="text-decoration-none link-dark stretched-link" href="#" role="button"><h3 class="card-title mb-3">This platform presents an online edition of 750 examples of polyphonic music with information about composers and their works.
+You can explore our sources, listen to the music excerpts, use the analysis tools, and participate in an experiment.</h3></a>
 					</div>
 				</div>
 			</div>